cflagg/testBranch/README.md

 # CDW-lidsLines
 Produces a .csv ready for import to a GIS to display CDW LIDS transects as lines.

-Resutling .csv created in working directory loads via Well Known Text (wkt) field, per site's UTM projection.
+Resultling .csv created in working directory loads via Well Known Text (wkt) field, per site's UTM projection.

 Inputs are transect distance, site/plot-type specific LIDSlist and site spatial information from SSL.